zahrahaulia21/zahrahaulia21.github.io/README.md

 * Data was given by the lecturer, but we collected data from property website to complete the data.
 * The data contains detailed information about houses for sale in provinces in Indonesia.
 * Doing data preprocessing, such as handling missing values and outliers, standardizing data formats.
-* Doing data exploratoration to answer some questions such as ss there a tendency for houses in one city to be more expensive/cheaper than in other cities, recommendation which city should the new branch office located in, the characteristics of the most sold houses, house recommendations that will potentially generate profits for the company, etc.
+* Doing data exploratoration to answer some questions such as is there a tendency for houses in one city to be more expensive/cheaper than in other cities, recommendation which city should the new branch office located in, the characteristics of the most sold houses, house recommendations that will potentially generate profits for the company, etc.

   ![image](https://github.com/user-attachments/assets/2e3b48a1-ad8e-4d19-8bd5-acf5f9054d91)